kip2/migrate/README.md

 - If you define table creation in `up`, then in `down`, define an SQL statement to delete the table created in `up`.
 - If you define an insert statement in `up`, then in `down`, define an SQL statement to delete the data inserted in `up`.

-In the following example, the table defined in `up` is being deleted.
+In the following example, we define an SQL statement that drops the table created in the `up` section.

 ```sql
 DROP TABLE users;